hershey's perfectly chocolate cake

 Many of us are familiar with the Hershey’s Perfectly Chocolate Cake recipe.
 This is the chocolate cake recipe printed on the back of the Hershey’s Cocoa box.
 The recipe makes a GREAT chocolate cake with a super soft, moist, and ultra plush crumb.
 The cake is then finished with a super creamy chocolate frosting made with lots of cocoa powder and milk.

-Like this Hershey’s Perfectly Chocolate Cake recipe!
-The original recipe make a pretty darn good chocolate cake.
-But what if I told you that, with a little bit of extra work and patience, you could make the chocolate cake even better?!
+I’m sharing the Hershey’s Perfectly Chocolate Cake recipe today, but with a few cake baking tips and tricks I’ve learned over the years.
+Because what if I told you that, with a little bit of extra work and patience, you could make the chocolate cake even better?!

 Why I Love The Hershey’s Perfectly Chocolate Cake Recipe